 About the Tampa Bay Campus

-Cooley Law School is excited to bring the same high-quality legal education to the Tampa Bay area as we have in Michigan.
+WMU-Cooley Law School is excited to bring the same high-quality legal education to the Tampa Bay area as we have in Michigan.

-Cooley's Tampa Bay Campus offers an outstanding facility with easy access to the campus from the highway.
+WMU-Cooley's Tampa Bay Campus offers an outstanding facility with easy access to the campus from the highway.

-The quality of Cooley's program is very high.
+The quality of WMU-Cooley's program is very high.
 Because of our academic rigor, our students work hard, but they graduate well prepared to enter the profession.
 We have the biggest part-time program in legal education, and we are the best at delivering it.

 Alumni & Faculty

-Students, faculty, and staff will enjoy the law school's library, which will be approximately 25,600 square feet in area and have about 15,000 lineal feet of compact or movable shelving.
-The library will also include offices, work areas, reference and circulation areas, study rooms, study carrels and study tables.
+Students, faculty, and staff enjoy the law school's library, which is approximately 25,600 square feet in area with about 15,000 lineal feet of compact and movable shelving.
+The library includes offices, work areas, reference and circulation areas, study rooms, study carrels and study tables.